hannosch/hannosch.github.io/_posts/2013-12-05-mozilla-location-service-what-why-and.md

 # What is it?

-There's a lot of interest in "the location space" and lots of news, start-ups and competition around location, mobile location, location context, maps and all things related.
-We aren't investing broadly in "all things location", but are focused on one very concrete aspect: The ability of a device to determine its own position as represented by a latitude and longitude.
+There's a lot of interest in `the location space` and lots of news, start-ups and competition around location, mobile location, location context, maps and all things related.
+We aren't investing broadly in `all things location`, but are focused on one very concrete aspect: The ability of a device to determine its own position as represented by a latitude and longitude.
 A device will use a variety of sensors to determine information about its environment and do